darrengoulden/vsc-pexiplogs-extension/README.md

 Update `settings.json`

 1. Open the Settings editor from the Command Palette (⇧⌘P or Ctrl+Shift+P) with Preferences: Open Settings (JSON)
-2. Add the below (additionally, you can customise it to suit your environment)
+2. Add the below (you can also customise it to suit your environment)
 3. Save

 ```